Gonmeso/Data_Engineer_Nanodegree/06_Capstone_project/README.md

 How this data model is done regarding the data is shown in the next step.

+## Data Dictionary

+### location_dim_table

+* *location_id*: string serving as a location single identifier

+* *country*: string with the locations country

+* *city*: string with the locations city

+* *lat*: float with latitude coordinates

+* *lon*: float with longitude coordinates

+### weather_dim_table

+* *weather_id*: integer serving as a single identifier of the weather

+* *main*: string describing the main weather (Rain, Sunny, ...)

+* *description*: string further description of weather (Light Rain)

+### time_dim_table

+* *measure_date*: timestamp regarding the time when the measures have been taken

+* *hour*: integer with the extracted hour of the timestamp

+* *day*: integer with the extracted day of the timestamp

+* *week*: integer with the extracted week of the timestamp

+* *month*: integer with the extracted month of the timestamp

+* *year*: integer with the extracted year of the timestamp

+### measures_fact_table

+* *measure_id*: integer identifier for a single measure

+* *measure_date*: timestamp regarding the time when the measures have been taken, related to `time_dim_table`

+* *location_id*: string serving as a location single identifier, related to `location_dim_table`

+* *no2*: float regarding the amount of nitrogen dioxide in the air measured in ppm (particles per million)

+* *pm25*: float regarding the amount of particulate matter less than 2.5 micrometers in diameter in the air measured in µg/m³

+* *pm10*: float regarding the amount of particulate matter less than 10 micrometers in diameter in the air measured in µg/m³

+* *so2*: float regarding the amount of sulfur dioxide in the air measured in ppm (particles per million)

+* *o3*: float regarding the amount of ozone in the air measured in ppm (particles per million)

+* *co*: float regarding the amount of carbon monoxide in the air measured in ppm (particles per million)

+* *bc*: float regarding the amount of black carbon in the air measured in µg/m³

+* *temperature*: float of the measure in temperature, measured in celsius

+* *pressure*: float of the atmospheric pressure on the sea level, measured in hPa

+* *humidity*: percentage of humidity

+* *clouds*: percentage of cloudiness

+* *wind_speed*: speed of the wind as a float, measured in m/s

+* *wind_deg*: wind direction as a float in degrees

+* *weather_id*: integer serving as a single identifier of the weather, related to `weather_dim_table`

+## Purpuose of the data model

+This data models is focused on providing enough information to perform analysis on air quality and weather data regarding a set of aspects:

+* Does time affects the air quality?

+* Is it related to weather?

+* Does seasons have a great impact?

+* Is it time related?

+* Does the latitud and longitude have a great impact?
+What about the city?

+* ...

+As stated before is focused on providing the data source to perform data analysis and provided enough data to anser the questions.
+As its purpuose its merely analytical it's design for *Data Analysts* or *Data Scientist* that can perform data exploration and gain insights, create a dashboard, forecast air quality, ...

 ## Run ETL to Model the Data

 In orther to create the data model the following steps have been followed: